sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The status has to be instance specific and hence would be ***distributed as per ASIC and one for host in STATE-DB***.
 * The hostcfgd would watch all instances of STATE-DB to make effect.

+# Manifests generation:
+NOTE: The discussion below on manifests generation is outside the scope of this doc.
+Provided here to kick off the brainstorming multiple options.

+The manifests set the runtime environment for a docker.
+This include, name, mounts, environment variables, and more.

+In SONiC these runtime environment are hard coded in the systemd's start command as part of `docker create`, inside the bash scripts (e.g. /usr/bin/snmp.sh -- start() function).

+These bash scripts are auto-created using templates, as part of image build.

+## Proposal: Extend the auto-create to create manifests.
+  * A separate template could be provided for manifest creation
+  * A manifest per feature per ASIC/host is created.
+    * Platform & HWSKU related paths can be generalized, with pre-created softlinks that point to approrpriate dir for that platform/hardware sku.
+    * This could avoid the need to go per platform per HWSKU granularity.
+  * Use these generated manifests in nightly tests to help validate
+    * preferably, it could be extended to VS tests that run as part of PR-builds, to help catch failure ahead.

 # Service install for kube managed features

 Points to note: